 To see the help of a service calculation in cxcalc, execute the cxcalc <name> -h command, where name is the name of the calculation.
 As an example see the command-line help for the hellomolecule command.

 To execute the hellomolecule calculation run the cxcalc hellomolecule <input file/strings> command.
 It will run the calculation with the default settings.
 To run the calculation in batch mode you should simply replace the single molecule parameter with an input file.
 An example could be:

 The following example illustrates the connection between the service and cxcalc parameters.
-In this case we want to calculate the number of microspecies at a give pH for a molecule.
+In this case, we want to calculate the number of microspecies at a given pH for a molecule.